j3ssrnold/post-install-config/README.md

 <h3>Step 1: To begin log in to osTicket using the username and password you set up in the previous tutorial.</h3>

 -  Notice the Admin Panel option at the top right of your home screen.
-Click on Adminand you will be ready to begin post-installation configuration.
+Click on Admin and you will be ready to begin post-installation configuration.

     <p>
     <img src="https://i.imgur.com/0IEg0Th.png" title="source: imgur.com" /></a>